Photo

 • Research: Innovative technology and Vertical Farming

-• Scott Mattner (AU) - "Microwave Technology: A Sustainable Approach to Soil Disinfestation in Strawberries"
+• Scott Mattner et al (AU) - "Microwave Technology: A Sustainable Approach to Soil Disinfestation in Strawberries"

 • Commercialisation: Sustainability & Processing